AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 <InlineAlert variant="info" slots="text" />

-At this time, the parameter is available to developers using the [2.4-develop](https://github.com/magento/magento2/tree/2.4-develop) branch only.
-Scheduled for release in 2.4.6.

 Sometimes, we need to generate several instances of a data fixture with exactly the same configuration.
 For such cases, we can use the `count` parameter and set its value to the desired number of instances.